T.S. Eliot - Biography #

 Eliot’s father died in January 1919, producing a paroxysm of guilt in the son who had hoped he would have time to heal the bad feelings caused by his marriage and emigration.

-After an extended visit in the summer of 1921 from his mother and sister Marion, Eliot suffered a nervous collapse and, on his physician’s advice, took a three month’s rest cure, first on the coast at Margate and then at a sanitarium Russell’s friend Lady Ottoline Morell recommended at Lausanne, Switzerland.
+After an extended visit in the summer of 1921 from his mother and sister Marion, Eliot suffered a nervous collapse and, on his physician’s advice, took a three month’s rest cure, first on the coast at Margate and then at a sanitarium Russell’s mistress Lady Ottoline Morell (who enjoyed an open marriage) recommended at Lausanne, Switzerland.

 On his return, The Waste Land is published.